conjurer-rich/user-needs-mapping/_pages/docs/quick-start-guide.md

 A team at a cinema ticketing platform is struggling with several issues:

-1. **Team Misalignment**: Different teams manage overlapping responsibilities, leading to duplicated efforts and communication breakdowns.
+1. **Team misalignment**: Different teams manage overlapping responsibilities, leading to duplicated efforts and communication breakdowns.
-2. **Slow Flow of Change**: Dependencies between teams cause delays when rolling out new features, like personalized recommendations.
+2. **Slow flow of change**: Dependencies between teams cause delays when rolling out new features, like personalized recommendations.
-3. **User Complaints**: Users find it difficult to discover movies that match their preferences, and the ticket booking process feels clunky.
+3. **User complaints**: Users find it difficult to discover movies that match their preferences, and the ticket booking process feels clunky.

 ### Goal of the User Needs Mapping Session